hapax/hapax.github.io/assets/alien-maths.md

 developed among the Greeks of the heroic age.
 </span>

-Pomposity and racism aside, there is a scientific thesis here.
+Pomposity aside, there is a scientific thesis here.
 In fact, experiments by cognitive linguists suggest that colour terminology *does* lead to differential performance in tasks involving